Are you living with chronic illness? Perhaps you are just trying to just survive through the day, every day.

 “Give thanks in all [Yes, it says ALL] circumstances; for this is God’s will for you in Christ Jesus” (I Thes.
 5:18).

 7. Practice what you know is true despite what you feel.
-People are watching you, especially family.
+People are watching you, especially your family.
 They are looking to see if your faith is real even when things are bad.

 My pastor’s son had cancer several years ago.
 I read everything my pastor wrote during that time.
 I wanted to see how he was going to behave through the trial.
 He was amazing.
 Watching him handle his situation grew my faith exponentially.

 8. Remove stress.
 For me, it meant putting some relationships on the back burner, cutting out activities, saying “no” to friends, etc. until I could deal with the situation at hand.

 I had to make some hard choices that weren’t popular.
 It wasn’t pretty by any means, but it worked.